 At Ontario Genomics, we aim to understand both the challenges and opportunities in the health sector.
 We will work with you to help find innovative solutions to address these needs.
 Learn more about how Ontario Genomics can help your business.

-Contact Kathryn Deuchars, Senior Manager, Business Development & Research, and Director, Ontario Personalized Medicine Network.
+Contact Kathryn Deuchars, Senior Manager, Sector Innovation & Programs and Director, Ontario Personalized Medicine Network.